Frans Sammut: University textbooks

-Critical Acclaim
+Critical acclaim

-Marie Benoit The Malta Independent 05.05.2011:

-What always struck me about Frans is his lack of intellectual pretension.
-He carried his considerable learning and extensive knowledge, especially of French history, so lightly.
-The greatest surprise was what lay behind the smiling façade which gave little evidence of his well-stocked mind.

 Hon.
 Dr Stefan Buontempo (Minister for Local Government, Malta) The Malta Independent 05.05.2011: ... what a giant of Maltese literature he was ...

-Joe Felice Pace The Sunday Times 22.05.2011: ... his mastery of the language and his inborn call to be a novelist ...

-Charles Flores Malta Today 08.05.2011: More than anything Frans couldn't stand hypocrisy ...
-He always had that quality ... he could see through you ...
-He never rested on his laurels – intellectually speaking – and always sought to learn new things and develop his viewpoints.

 Dr Adrian Grima Malta Today 08.05.2011: He will be remembered for the unyielding sensuality of his literary prose in Newbiet, the incorrigible egocentrism and machismo of some of his male characters, his unforgiving portrayal of the repressed puritan Sa Rożann, the deep anguish that lacerates Samwel, the harshness of Xandru the Poet violating the sacredness of the parish priest's desk, the intuitions, ideals and sheer beauty of the language of Vassalli, the memorable opening scene of his novel Samuraj, and its denouement.

 Partit Laburista maltastar.com 04.05.2011: Malta lost its modern national author.
 Labour MP Owen Bonnici described Frans Sammut as having earned for himself this title because of his stature in Maltese literature.